tecwindow/SoundTranscriber/README.md

 - Prior to conversion, files are split into segments of up to 60 seconds, depending on the limitations of each service.
 Consequently, some words may be lost during this process.
 To achieve optimal results, we recommend adjusting the segment duration based on the silence time, file length, and segment duration allowed by each service.
 - For optimal results with .srt files, we recommend selecting a short duration, such as 5 seconds, for the segments.
 - Sound Transcriber requires [Microsoft Visual C++ 2015-2022 Redistributable X64](https://aka.ms/vs/17/release/vc_redist.x64.exe) and [Microsoft Visual C++ 2013 Redistributable X64.](https://aka.ms/highdpimfc2013x64enu) If the program does not work for you, please use the previous links to download and install the required files.
-- Currently, Sound Transcriber supports the following languages: Arabic, English, Spanish, French, Russian and Turkish.
+- Currently, Sound Transcriber supports the following languages: Arabic, English, Spanish, French, Russian, Turkish, And Vietnamese.
 - Sound Transcriber is compatible with Windows 8 and above, but only in 64-bit systems.

 ## Supported file extensions: